-A pocket watch was made to be worn or carried in the pocket as distinct from a wristlet, fob, or other style.
+A pocket watch was made to be worn or carried in the pocket as distinct from a wristlet, fob, or other styles.
 Pocket watches date way back to the 1700’s and prior when they were very bulky and some were worn around the neck and even resembled a clock of sorts.

 Pocket watches were used to time railway schedules and after a collision in 1891, Webb C. Ball, a jeweler and watchmaker was commissioned to develop the absolute requirements whereby a pocket watch could be used to reliably function as a railway timepiece.
-They had to be tested to perform accurately in five positions, as well be resistant to magnetism, and tested for power reserve and isochronisim.
+They had to be tested to perform accurately in five positions, as well be resistant to magnetism and tested for power reserve and isochronism.
 They had to contain a minimum of 17 jewels, and be open faced with clear large black numbers on a white dial.
 These precision railroad timepieces led to the rise in popularity of pocket watches as they could be relied upon by railroad engineers to maintain precise schedules.

-Pocket watches were the first and most common type of watches until the late 19th century which saw the rise in popularity of the wrist watch.
+Pocket watches were the first and most common type of watches until the late 19th century which saw the rise in popularity of the wristwatch.
 Wristwatches were developed during the war so that a soldier could simply look at his wrist instead of taking the time to remove a watch from his pocket or open a cover to read the time, for synchronization during battle.
 Many of the wrist watches resembled a pocket watch but were manufactured to be fitted to the wrist.
 The watches were referred to as “trench” watches at the time.

 Pocket Watches have made a resurgence over the past decade given their “timeless” beauty and elegance, where craftsmanship and quality were unsurpassed.
 We see antique Pocket Watches used more and more in men’s and women’s fashion and individually, they are great works of functional art that continue to retain and grow in value.